The Fayetteville DWI Court Process

 If the officer believes they have enough clues to indicate you’ve been drinking or have used illegal drugs, they’ll arrest you.
 You’ll be put in handcuffs, read your rights, placed in a police cruiser, and driven to jail.

-Once you arrive at the jail, you’ll be booked and asked to submit to an official breath test.
+After getting arrested for a DUI, you’ll be booked and asked to submit to an official breath test.
 You’ll probably have to take two breath tests.
 You can also ask for an independent blood or breath test to be performed at a medical facility at your expense.

 The breath or blood test results are evidence.
 The prosecutor would use these in court to prove you were driving while impaired by alcohol or drugs.
 But just because these tests feel more official doesn’t mean they’re accurate.
 It’s crucial to hire a DWI defense attorney to scrutinize the machines, the testing procedures, and the people conducting the tests.